tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-unit-test-runner.markdown

 If the tests are readable and accessible to developers, they can easily run the tests on their own, without much intervention from QEs.

 #### Implementation

+In this approach, I implemented a test framework (TODO: add link).
+The same tests shown in the last sections, using that framework, will look like this:

 ``` java Test query in test files
 private SqlTestRunner testRunner;